 - Minerals for diabetics are more important than vitamins, especially since all minerals have an effect on the others.
 The two most important ratios for diabetics are 1) Sodium/Potassium 2.5/1, which may negatively affect the amounts of copper, iron, and zinc in the body, and 2) Calcium/Magnesium balance.

 - Drinking coffee may lower the risk of developing type-2 diabetes according to new research.
 A study of 126,000 men and women found that individuals who drank coffee had a decreased risk of the disease, compared to those who drank less or no coffee at all.

-- Drink at least 6-8 full glasses of filtered, pure water daily.
+- Drink at least 6-8 full glasses of spring water daily.